IhitplayzYT/Main-Repo/IhitplayzYT_Arch/Finance/IBPCM.md

 1. RTGS real time individual fund settlement, NEFT is batch settlement
 2. RTGS is immediate,NEFT delayed
 3. Minimum 2 Lakh for RTGS ,NEFT no minimum
+4. No upper limit for both
-4. Operating hours for RTGS is 9:00 AM and 4:30 PM whereas NEFT is 24/7
+5. Operating hours for RTGS is 9:00 AM and 4:30 PM whereas NEFT is 24/7
-5. RTGS for high value urgent payments, NEFT for low value non-urgent payments
+6. RTGS for high value urgent payments, NEFT for low value non-urgent payments
-6. Gross settlement vs Net settlement
+7. Gross settlement vs Net settlement
-7. Higher fees vs Lower fees
+8. Higher fees vs Lower fees

 # Payment Gateway:
 Technology that facilitates processing of online payments acting as intermediary between merchant,customer and the financial institution.

 ##### Payment gateway of India is Billdesk